50 Years of the Journal of Contemporary Asia

 Articles from Current and Former Editors

-Founded in 1970, the Journal of Contemporary Asia will celebrate a half-century of critical scholarship in 2020.
+Founded in 1970, the Journal of Contemporary Asia celebrates a half-century of critical scholarship in 2020.

 Journey through the history of the journal in a collection of articles published by the editors over this 50 years.
 From co-founding editor Malcolm Caldwell's "The role of the peasantry in the revolution" in Volume 1, Issue 1, to current editor-in-chief Kevin Hewison's recent studies on Thailand, the depth and breadth of JCA's editorial contributions offer unique insight into Asia's economic, political and social development.